 C- This information needs to be reported in the most efficient way (Short proposals)

-D- This project needs to be easily represented on a drawing.
+D- This project needs to be easily represented on drawings.

-With all these requirements, what is the best approach in D-Tools?
+With these requirements in mind, what is the best approach to effectively build this in D-Tools?
 By using Packages!
 Let me elaborate.

 - First, let’s conceptualize the term of a “room” as a package, and set the contents of this room into a package.